Bug report #6422

 addFeatures and deleteFeatures are independant operations on provider level.
 This would need a change in the provider interface.
 The duplicate key is also a problem on provider level - we currently don't have a way to expose which attributes are part of the primary key and need to be skipped, when copying attributes of existing features to new features.
 See also #5475.

-#3 Updated by Regis Haubourg over 11 years ago
+#3 Updated by Regis Haubourg about 12 years ago

 OK, but saving does call AddFeature before deleteFeature if I read logs well.
 Any reason not to call DeleteFeature first?

-#4 Updated by Regis Haubourg over 11 years ago
+#4 Updated by Regis Haubourg almost 12 years ago

 Hi, #6872 points same bug.
 A little up on my last comment.
 Can we have provider delete features before trying to add them.
 It could be a way to prevent adding duplicates.